guisfits/spotmusic-integrations/README.md

 ## About

-This repo contains the service to export and share data with social networks, such as: Instagram, Facebook, Twitter, WhatsApp.
+This repo contains the application that exports and shares data in social networks, such as: Instagram, Facebook, Twitter, WhatsApp.
 It is responsible to be the _anti-corruption layer_ between SpotMusic and the external world.
 It produces events every time that a external account is connected with us, and when someone shares a post in any social network.